sourcery-ai-experiments/QuarticSDK/docs/dev_guide/model_creation.md

 ```

-**Notes**:
-- Any intermediate steps that are used model training outside wrapper, must be included in wrapper for applying similar set of transformations during prediction.
+<div class="note"><strong>Note:&nbsp;</strong>Any intermediate steps that are used for model training outside the wrapper must be included in wrapper for applying similar set of transformations during prediction.</div>